bear-rsg/4m-association/themes/smoothie/static/README.md

 # [Pelican-Smoothie](kdheepak.com/pelican-smoothie/)

 [Pelican-Smoothie](http://kdheepak.com/pelican-smoothie/) is a multipurpose, HTML theme for [Pelican](http://getpelican.com/).
-This template features various content sections.title: (.*)
+This template features various content sections.
-date: 2021-03-31

-date: 2021-03-30

 To use this template, choose one of the following options to get started:
 * Download the latest release from pelicanthemes.com
-* Fork this repository on GitHubtitle: (.*)
+* Fork this repository on GitHub
-date: 2021-03-31

-date: 2021-03-30

 Pelican-Smoothie was created by and is maintained by **Dheepak Krishnamurthy** - [kdheepak.com](http://kdheepak.com/).